waldolemmer/waldolemmer.github.io/guides/gentoo/cross-cpu-binhost/index.md

 ---
 sidebar_position: 2
 title: Set up a binhost for another CPU
-description: Set up a Gentoo binary package repository with custom CFLAGS (e.g.
+description: Set up a Gentoo binary package repository for another system with
-             -march=native) and a custom make.conf and Portage profile.
+             custom CFLAGS (e.g. -march=native) and a custom make.conf and
+             Portage profile.
+Compiler flags are customized for the other device.
 ---

 import Image from '@theme/IdealImage'